Why is Body Language Relevant?

 - The mouth also has more visible moving parts than other sensory organs, so there's a lot more potential for a variety of signalling.

-- Smiling is a big part of the facial language.
+- Smiling is a big part of facial language.
 As a general rule real smiles are symmetrical and produce creases around the eyes and mouth, whereas fake smiles, for whatever reason, tend to be mouth-only gestures.

 Unlike the nose and ears, which are generally only brought into action by the hands or fingers, the mouth acts quite independently, another reason for it deserving separate detailed consideration.